jchowk/HowkPythonNotes/README.md

 * **LearningPython.IO.ipynb:** Read and write basic ASCII, LaTeX, and FITS files.

 * **LearningPython.SpectralPlots.ipynb:** Slightly more advanced plots, focused on making multiple plots in a stack.
 Useful for plotting spectral results (includes some GBT data as an example).

+* **LearningPython.FUSECatalogQuery.ipynb** Using Python to query the entirety of the FUSE exposure catalog.

+* **Max's Brown Seeds.ipynb** Example plotting and simple statistics using a sample of the number of seeds in brown "mustache plant" seed pods (from Max Howk).